VolkanSah/Exploring-the-Code-Interpreter-in-OpenAI-GPT/advanced-1.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.

-### [❤️](https://jugendamt-deutschland.de) Thank you for your support!
-If you appreciate my work, please consider supporting me:

 ### 👣 other GPT stuff
 - [Link to ChatGPT Shellmaster](https://github.com/VolkanSah/ChatGPT-ShellMaster/)
 - [GPT-Security-Best-Practices](https://github.com/VolkanSah/GPT-Security-Best-Practices)